Jayantkumar56/QkTraits/README.md

 This sets up the include paths automatically.
 (Currently it only exports headers, but additional features may be added in the future.)

-If you don’t use CMake, simply add the include/ directory to your compiler’s include path and include the headers directly:
+If you donâ€™t use CMake, simply add the include/ directory to your compilerâ€™s include path and include the headers directly:

 ```cpp
 #include <QkTraits/TypeList.h>